Select Page

 How can organizations stay proactive in addressing evolving security threats throughout the SDLC?

-To stay proactive, organizations should follow threat intelligence feeds, conduct regular penetration testing and security reviews, and continuously update and patch their systems in line with the latest vulnerabilities.
+To stay proactive, organizations should follow threat intelligence feeds, conduct regular penetration testing and security reviews, continuously update and patch their systems and partner with software development service providers in line with the latest vulnerabilities

 How can organizations balance security requirements with usability concerns during the SDLC?